 - 1. Award recipients are required to comply with the District of Columbia Language Access Act of 2004, DC Law 15 414, D.C.
 Official Code § 2-1931 et seq.). - 2.
 Award recipients must certify that they will provide meaningful access to their services for individuals who have limited or no English Proficiency and will document in ZoomGrants on a quarterly basis the number of encounters with individuals with limited or no English proficiency.
 (See Appendix F: Language Access Reporting Guide). - 3.
-Completed language access reports shall be submitted in electronic form to the OVSJG grant manager by the fifteenth (15) day of the month following the end of the quarter.
+Completed language access reports shall be submitted in electronic form to the OVSJG grant manager by the fifteenth (15) day of the month following the end of quarters one through three; fourth quarter reports are due by October 10.
+If said date falls on a weekend or holiday, the deadline shall be the next business day.
 The grant manager will review the reports to ensure all requested information is included and identifies any questions or concerns.
 Shall there be any; the award recipient will be required to respond. - 4.
 OVSJG does not consider a reimbursement request complete and will not submit any requests for payment until all corresponding quarterly language access reports have been received and approved.